shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/VineethKumarM/info.md

 	2. i will discard the second commit using te "git revert <commit hash>"coomand 3.but revert will itself make an extra commit so i will squash all this into first commit using git rebase and by replacing pick with squah keyword and then push again

+gpg key: A gpg key is used for encryption and signing of messsages.
+A GitHub gpg key stores a users data(name, email ,comments if any) in an encrypted form.
+Now this key can be used to sign our commits.We sign our commits to tell other collaborators that the commit is authentic and made by a verified user.So they can trust the changes.

 Ques - Resources that you follow to learn the above tech-stacks?